 Dangerous medical device cases are extremely complicated.
 Lawyers must know the medical issues and the legal issues.
 It is critical to know which companies and doctors can be held liable.
 Defense lawyers and insurance companies will fight to show the device worked and that the patient assumed the risk.
 You need experienced attorneys who know how to prove the device was defective and who can anticipate many of the arguments and tactics defense lawyers use.

 A skilled South Carolina medical device lawyer has the skills to assert the right legal theories for bringing a lawsuit.
 We know the statutes of limitations for bringing a legal claim.
 Our lawyers understand your hurt and make sure we argue for all of the pain and suffering, medical bills and lost wages South Carolina law allows.
 We take pride in keeping our client informed about their case.
-The lawyers at McGowan, Hood and Felder, LLC, take the time to answer your questions and guide you through each phase of your case.
+The lawyers at McGowan, Hood, Felder & Phillips, LLC, take the time to answer your questions and guide you through each phase of your case.

 Answers to common FAQS